Team-GAD/documentation/docs/cup/hardware.md

 - **Resistors:**
 To find out how much the battery is still charged we measure its output current.
 If it is fully charged it has an output current of 4.2 V and if it is empty 3.2.
-The resistors are used to measure this current with the ESP32.
+The 10k Ohm resistors are used to measure this current with the ESP32.